Canada’s most adorable coastal towns and villages

 Petty Harbour-Maddox Cove, Newfoundland and Labrador

-The small town of Petty Harbour-Maddox Cove is just 15 minutes south of St John’s and is also a short jaunt to Cape Spear, the most easterly point in North America.
+The small town of Petty Harbour-Maddox Cove is just 15 minutes south of St John’s and is also a short jaunt from Cape Spear, the most easterly point in North America.
 It was one of the earliest landing points when European settlers came to North America, predating the Mayflower.
 Fishing is both the historic and current industry in the area, with cod and snow crab fisheries still active.

 Gypsy Sleuth Travel/Shutterstock